vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Comparison is central to the systematic study of religioṇThe comparative method, however, carries a great risk.
 As the scope widens, the collected insights tend to become more shallow and this not infrequently results in an arid display of learnedness.
 A balance should be struck between collecting comparable phenomena in different religions and bringing to light the great divisions that do exist, despite superficial resemblances.
 It will not lead us to the essence of religion, but it will enhance our understanding and debunk absolute claims, since it is due to explode naive ethnocentricity and academic parochialism.
 Thus is the task of the historian of religion, and this task has been accomplished in an exemplary way by Jan Bremmer in his distinguished career as professor of religious studies.

-Many scholars in the humanities today will agree that god as an entity is unwarranteḍGod is not an ontological category in the sense of an ens realis simum, but a human ideal, that is a mental, social and cultural figuration that gives meaning to life and guides the conduct of the community of believers.
+Many scholars in the humanities today will agree that god as an entity is unwarranted.
+God is not an ontological category in the sense of an ens realis simum, but a human ideal, that is a mental, social and cultural figuration that gives meaning to life and guides the conduct of the community of believers.
 As such, the idea of god, which a community creates and sustains, is quintessen tial to the culture of that community.
 For this reason the study of religion is such a rewarding enterprise: it allows us access to key notions of a culture.
 A comparative perspective may help to bring these notions into prominence.

-I wrote, the conception of god guides the conduct of the believer, and nowhere is this more obvious than in the practice of imitating goḍLook at the ritualized behaviour of the believers and you will find their idea of goḍLook at the idea of god and you will understand the behaviour.
+I wrote, the conception of god guides the conduct of the believer, and nowhere is this more obvious than in the practice of imitating god.
+Look at the ritualized behaviour of the believers and you will find their idea of god.
+Look at the idea of god and you will understand the behaviour.
 Imitation of god is at the heart of every traditional, religious society, of Christianity as much as of Hinduism.
 To emulate a happy god brings greater happiness among the faithful; to emulate a suffering god may offer more consolation in our dark est hours, or, in the words of the Goncourt brothers (1 December 1860): ‘La religion chr´etienne sert quand on pleure.’
 19

 19 Journal des Goncourt : M´emoires de la vie litt´eraire, Biblioth`eque–Charpentier, 1891.
 Tome premier : 1851-1861.
 E-text: https://fr.wikisource.org/wiki/Journal_des_ Goncourt/I/Ann (accessed 3-12-15).